-In a study co-authored by Center for Bioethics Faculty Dr. Jennifer Needle, MD, MPH, researchers found that parents of teens with cancer have a poor understanding of when their adolescents would like to discuss end-of-life care.
+In a study co-authored by Jennifer Needle, MD, MPH, researchers found that parents of teens with cancer have a poor understanding of when their adolescents would like to discuss end-of-life care.
 The study aimed to “examine patient-reported end-of-life values and needs of adolescents with cancer and congruence with their families’ understanding of these needs.”

 Researchers surveyed 80 families from 2016 to 2019 at the following four highly specialized pediatric hospitals across the country: Akron Children’s Hospital; St Jude Children’s Research Hospital in Memphis; University of Minnesota Masonic Children’s Hospital; and Children’s National Hospital in Washington, D.C.